briggsb9/agw-pbrouting-appserv-auth/README.md

 ## Subdomains vs Path Based Routing

 Subdomain-based routing is often preferable when each app has distinct requirements or independent functionality.
-It works well when clear independence is required and apps have distinct authentication configurations.
+It is also considered the path of least resistance when using easy auth.

 With subdomains, each application behind the App Gateway can maintain unique authentication configurations without conflicting callback paths.
-For instance, `https://app1.example.com` and `https://app2.example.com` can independently handle Easy Auth or other forms of authentication without risking path-based conflicts.
+For instance, `https://app1.example.com` and `https://app2.example.com` can independently handle easy auth or other forms of authentication without risking path-based conflicts.

 ### Benefits of Subdomain Routing:
 - **Simplified Configuration**: Each app can have independent callback URLs, reducing overlap and the need for custom configuration.
 - **Reduced Risks**: Avoids issues with overlapping paths, host header overrides, and wildcard routing conflicts.
 - **More Reliable Auth Flows**: Supports a more stable integration with Easy Auth or other identity providers.

 Path-based routing, however, is often used when the apps or services are related and need to share a common base URL.
-Examples include sites with shared authentication or endpoints that are part of the same application.
-In these cases, path-based routing is preferred, but it requires careful configuration to ensure authentication flows work as expected.
+Examples include, sites with shared authentication or endpoints that are part of the same application.
+In these cases, path-based routing may be preferable, but it requires careful configuration to ensure authentication flows work as expected.
+This is especially true with more nuanced use cases where you might have multiple authentication flows, or a mixture of anonymous and auth enabled apps behind a single domain name.

 ---